Teaching guidelines +/- 15 minutes

 Ik ga naar ... opa vandaag.

-(I am going to my grandad today.)
+(I am going to my granddad today.)

 5.